uknwho/MachineLearning_-DataSets_solution/1_Logisctic_Regression_NBA/README.md

 In this Notebook, a basic approach is taken by dropping the highly collinear features and handlling the outliers.
 This model can be treated as the base model, which results in an accuraccy of 69%.
 The null values are filled by the medians.

+> Null Values
+The null values which are present in the FG% is due to the 0 value of the corresponding 'FGA'.
+Since 'FG%' is calculated by (FGM/FGA)100, the 0 values in FGA produce null values, which must be replaced by zeros instead of median value.

+> Outliers
+The attributes are average values, since it is a classification problem the exact number would not be required.
+The outlying data can be either capped to its maximum allowable value or Transformed using basic logarithmic and square root operations.
+Through iterations the best method to handle outliers is selected.